 Packing and Labeling Processes – Automation

 Packing comes just before shipping, and thus affects the latter immensely.
 Here is how you can increase the warehouse process flow efficiency in this case:

 In case of individual items:

-When it comes to pulling one order at a time, packing and labeling them immediately is recommended – here mobile printers come very handy.
-As an added choice, you may also want to insert documents and invoices as you pack each order.
+When it comes to pulling one order at a time, packing and labeling them immediately is recommended – here mobile printers come in very handy.
+As an added measure, you may also want to insert documents and invoices as you pack each order.

-If there is a possibility of damage while in transit, add protective packing like foam pallets, polystyrene, air-filled bags, bubble wrap, shredded paper, etc. You might also want to have personnel performing quality control if there is a history of pickers damaging goods.
+If there is a possibility of damage while in transit, add protective packing such as foam pallets, polystyrene, air-filled bags, bubble wrap, shredded paper, etc. You might also want to have personnel performing quality control if there is a history of pickers damaging goods.